-- Fight against all attacks on free collective bargaining, including arbitration. - Work with CUPE locals, sectors, equality representatives and existing regional organizing structures to support members in organizing and executing escalating actions in communities across Ontario. - Escalating actions may include workplace and community actions, actions off the job, regional or provincially coordinated actions, sit-ins, protests, walking off the job and other actions up to and including a general strike. - Lobby CUPE National for legal and other resources to support members to support taking on the direct actions described in this plan.
-We will also develop and distribute know your rights materials and create how to guides to access already existing materials to these ends. - If circumstances warrant, have an emergency town hall regarding any impending legislation. - Organize a coordinating committee comprised of elected representatives and staff to coordinate our fightback. - The coordinating committee will organize province-wide regional meetings to begin in June.
+• Fight against all attacks on free collective bargaining, including arbitration.

+- Work with CUPE locals, sectors, equality representatives and existing regional organizing structures to support members in organizing and executing escalating actions in communities across Ontario. - Escalating actions may include workplace and community actions, actions off the job, regional or provincially coordinated actions, sit-ins, protests, walking off the job and other actions up to and including a general strike. - 48 If circumstances warrant, have an emergency town hall regarding any impending legislation. - 49 Organize a coordinating committee comprised of elected representatives and staff to coordinate our fightback. - The coordinating committee will organize province-wide regional meetings to begin in June.
 Meetings will be shaped by the current context; if legislation is introduced, the structure of meetings may need to be adapted. - At these meetings, we will begin discussions about regional responses to the direct attack on our bargaining rights.
-This discussion will be prefaced by a conversation about the scope of the challenge that we face and examples of escalating actions. - Votes will be taken to organize and participate in escalating action. - 55 This fightback will be resourced by: - Designating a member book off, who will be assisted by staff, to support local organizing by members. - Designating a national staff person to coordinate with local contacts. - Work with Union Education to create and deliver activist training across the province over the summer.
+This discussion will be prefaced by a conversation about the scope of the challenge that we face and examples of escalating actions. - 52 Votes will be taken to organize and participate in escalating action. - 53 This fightback will be resourced by: - Designating a member book off, who will be assisted by staff, to support local organizing by members. - Designating a national staff person to coordinate with local contacts. - Work with Union Education to create and deliver activist training across the province over the summer.
 This training will build upon the skills that local leaders and activists have gained through our Stronger Together campaign.
 These workshops will focus on political education, mobilizing and direct action and will address the need to fight white supremacy and hate.